edgexfoundry/edgex-docs/docs_src/design/adr/0005-Service-Self-Config.md

 - --file or -f (the configuration filename - configuration.toml is used by default if the configuration filename is not provided)
 - --profile or -p (the name of a sub directory in which the profile-specific configuration file is found.
 This is either the sub directory of ./res directory by default or the sub directory of the confdir directory when specified )
 - --confdir or -c (the directory where the configuration file is found - ./res is used by default if the confdir is not specified, where "." is the convention on Linux/Unix/MacOS which means current directory)
-- --registry or -r (boolean indicating use of the registry)
+- --registry or -r (string indicating use of the registry)

 The distinction of command line options versus configuration will be important later in this ADR.

 Two command line options (-o for overwrite and -r for registry) are not overridable by environmental variables.

+NOTES:
+- For backwards compatibility, there is an edgex_registry environment variable that will override the  --configProvider / -cp and --registry / -r command line options.
-NOTE:  use of the --overwrite command line option should be used sparingly and with expert knowledge of EdgeX; in particular knowledge of how it operates and where/how it gets its configuration on restarts, etc.  Ordinarily, --overwrite is provided as a means to support development needs.
+- Use of the --overwrite command line option should be used sparingly and with expert knowledge of EdgeX; in particular knowledge of how it operates and where/how it gets its configuration on restarts, etc.  Ordinarily, --overwrite is provided as a means to support development needs.
 Use of --overwrite permanently in production enviroments is highly discouraged.

 ### Configuration Initialization
 Each service has (or shall have if not providing it already) a local configuration file.
 The service may use the local configuration file on initialization of the service (aka bootstrap of the service) depending on command line options and environmental variables (see below) provided at startup.